Auckland Airport slammed for runway maintenance closures, thousands of travellers affected

 Last year it charged airlines $127 million for landing and parking charges which are passed on in fares, in addition to the average passenger movement charge of $6.06 for domestic flyers and $23.07 for international passengers.

-The airport is in the midst of a $2 billion capital works programme - including runway apron works, a new international arrivals area, multi level car parks and road works.
+The airport is in the midst of a $2 billion capital works programme - including runway apron works, a new international arrivals area, multi-level carparks and road works.
 It has just completed a transformation of its international departure area, including a new shopping area.

-"They want more than just pretty retail precincts and car parks with high charges," said Samuel, a former head of the Australian competition regulator, the ACCC.
+"They want more than just pretty retail precincts and carparks with high charges," said Samuel, a former head of the Australian competition regulator, the ACCC.

 "What they want is facilities that make it a pleasant experience.''